Controllable Egocentric Video Generation via Occlusion-Aware Sparse 3D Hand Joints: Conclusion

 \section{Conclusion}

 This paper proposes a novel, lightweight framework for high-fidelity, motion-controlled video generation in egocentric scenarios.
 By leveraging sparse 3D hand joints as explicit control signals, our approach overcomes the limitations of 2D tracks and implicit pose representations, which frequently fail to capture precise dexterous manipulations under mutual occlusion.
 We introduce an occlusion-aware 3D conditioning strategy that penalizes unreliable source signals and propagates features using a 3D-based weighting mechanism towards target frames.
 Coupled with the direct injection of 3D geometric embeddings, our method ensures robust structural consistency while minimally disrupting the generative priors of the pre-trained backbone.
 Additionally, we contribute a large-scale automated annotation pipeline for the Ego4D dataset, yielding over one million high-quality clips with accurate hand trajectories.
 Extensive experiments validate that our method achieves superior accuracy in controlling complex egocentric interactions compared to existing baselines.
-Looking ahead, because the explicit representation of sparse 3D joints inherently possesses cross-embodiment characteristics, we intend to explore more applications in dexterous hand simulation for robotic tasks in the future.